 Among Dan’s cousins, the children of Michael Francis Fahey, was a Bridget Fahey.
 More than fifty-five years later, when cousins Dan Fahey/Fahy and Bridget Fahey Ethell were well into old age, and both widowed, they did marry.
 But that is a story for a future blog entry.

 Daniel lost touch with most of his siblings.
 We know he was in contact with a brother that went to Canada.
 DNA has shown that the brother that went to Canada was named John Patrick Fahey.
 DNA has also shown strong links to his siblings that stayed in Ireland (although in most cases, the descendants of these siblings that stayed in Ireland came to the USA within the next few generations, with a few going to Australia).
-He had an older brother Patrick Fahey who went to Vermillion, Minnesota.
-He had brothers named James “Jim” Fay and Robert Fay that did come to the USA, but nothing more is known about them.
+He had an older brother Patrick Fahey who went Bangor, Maine and later migrated to Vermillion, Minnesota.
+His brother Edward Fahey stayed in Ireland but came to the USA in 1860 and settled in Bangor, Maine.
+He had other siblings including brothers named James “Jim” Fay and Robert Fay that did come to the USA, but nothing more is known about them.

 My branch of the Fahy/Fahey family used the spelling Fahey and Fahy in various records in the U.S. for some decades before they dropped the ‘h’, and it slowly became Fay.

 I cannot imagine what it would have been like to live in Ireland during The Great Famine.
 Or needing to flee your homeland due to starvation.
 And after making it to America, after a long, difficult voyage on a ship, only to have your parents and at least one of your siblings killed in an accident only a short time later.
 Then to pick yourself up and migrate 672 miles to Louisville!
 I must say that my great-great grandfather had great fortitude and strength.
 I can only hope that I inherited some of those quite worthy traits from him.